chemzqm/mobile-list/Readme.md

 callback should return promise which resolve an array of data(or reject error) for render

-### .bind(selector, event, handler)
+### .bind(type, selector, handler)

-Delegate `event` to `selector` with event `handler`, handler is called with event and a relative model
+Delegate event `type` to `selector` with `handler`, handler is called with event and a reactive model

 ### .local()

-Make list works on local model, which means sort and filter happens locally
+Make list works on local model, which means sort, filter and paging  only happens locally

 ### .sort(field, dir, [method])